-After 5 years of creating a buzz on Endometriosis awareness through Instagram (@e4endo), E for Endometriosis was finally ACRA registered in 2017.
+After five years of creating a buzz on Endometriosis awareness through Instagram (@e4endo), E for Endometriosis was finally ACRA registered in 2017.
 Singapore Endometriosis Support Group (the FB Page) was set up the following year upon receiving encouraging support from Bharti (former Benign Gynae Nurse Specialist at National University Hospital) & Doctor Ma Li (an accredited Ob-Gyn specialist who runs the Endometriosis Clinic in NUH).
-The FB page is created with the intent of providing a safe space for patients, caregivers, and like-minded people to interact and support each other on matters relating to Endometriosis.
-In the year 2021, the official website www.endosupport.sg was launched in conjunction with Endometriosis Awareness month.
+The FB page is created to provide a safe space for patients, caregivers, and like-minded people to interact and support each other on matters relating to Endometriosis.
+In 2021, the official website www.endosupport.sg was launched in conjunction with Endometriosis Awareness month.

 To ensure genuine participation, membership requests are tagged with evaluation questions that must be answered duly and correctly.
-This is to avoid scams & malicious intent from perpetrating.
+This is to prevent scams & malicious intent from perpetrating.

-Once the requests are accepted, members are to adhere to the group rules.
-Should a member be found violating any of the rules, he/she will be removed immediately.
+Once the requests are accepted, members must adhere to the group rules.
+Should a member violate any of the rules, he/she will be removed immediately.